alecnissen/CV-App/README.md

-<h1>About This Project</h1> This was part of The Odin Project's course.
-It is the first react project.
-I wanted to make this a portfolio piece because it highlights my ability to apply basic react concepts such as state, props, components, using short circuit conditionals, and getting used to JSX as well.
-Other features I implemented in this project were dropdown menu's, ability for the user to edit and delete entries as well as being able to add multiple entries for education and experience sections.
+<h1>About This Project</h1> The CV app project was created to simplify the process of writing CVs.
+I wanted to make this project because it highlights my ability to apply react concepts such as state, props, components, using short circuit conditionals, and writing JSX code cleanly.
+Additional features implemented include a dropdown menu, the ability for the user to update and delete entries, and to add multiple entries for education and experience sections.

 <br>